 If the dentist is effectively “splitting the ridge” and doing an interpositional graft and obtaining the net change horizontally (or vertically for that matter), the case would be accepted for the Part 2 examination.

 - Can the patient's name and other personal information, e.g., telephone number, appear on the health history included in my case report?

-Yes, the patient's name and telephone number can appear on the health history.
-However, the city, state and, when applicable, the country should not appear in the report.
+Yes, the patient's name can appear on the health history.
+However, the city, state, telephone number and, when applicable, the country should not appear in the report.

 - For cases that include a removable prosthesis, a post-completion photograph of the superstructure is required.
 Where should the superstructure be when the photo is made?

 The superstructure should be in the mouth for this photograph.
-A photo on the model is not necessary.
+A photo on the model is not acceptable.

 - For cases that include a removable prosthesis, two additional photographs are required: (1) a post-completion photograph of the superstructure and (2) a photograph of the implants without the prosthesis in place.
 When should the photograph have been made?

 The Board's preference is a photo that shows the implants before the superstructure was attached.
 However, if you did not make a photo of the case at that time and the bar is cemented or screw-retained, make a photo without the prosthesis in place.